RConsortium/S7/spec/design.md

 -   `generic` is a generic function.

--   `signature` is a single class object (single dispatch) or list of class objects (nested dispatch).
+-   `signature` is a single class object, a class union, list of class objects/unions, or a character vector.

 `method<-` performs validation ensuring that the method is compatible with the generic (i.e. all arguments before `...` have the same names in the same order; if the generic doesn't have `...` all arguments must be same).